Hunternif/cards-against-animals/README.md

 ![banner](https://raw.githubusercontent.com/Hunternif/cards-against-animals/main/client/public/banner.jpg)

+This project relies on the backend features of Firebase that work out of the box:
+- user authentication;
+- data storage with real-time updates ("Firestore");
+- hosting for client files.

+This repo contains 3 web projects:
+- `client` - client app written in TypeScript using React.js;
+- `functions` - additional server logic written in TypeScript.
+- `shared` - is not really a project, just a collection of files that are re-used between `client` and `functions`.

+The file `package.json` in the root directory contains NPM scripts to manage all these projects.

 # Project Setup

-This guide assumes you have installed `Node.js` and `npm`.
-This repo contains 2 web projects: `client` and `functions`.
-The root file `package.json` contains scripts to manage both projects.
+First, make sure you have installed `node.js` and `npm` (check the [offical guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).

-To begin, from command line, run the install script:
+Then, to set up this project, from command line, run the install script:
 ```sh
 npm install
 ```

-During building, files from the `shared` directory and `firebase-config.json` will be copied to `client` and `functions`, and the new copies will be ignored by Git.
+During install, files from the `shared` directory and `firebase-config.json` will be copied to `client` and `functions`, and the new copies will be ignored by Git.
 As the last step it will trigger Firebase setup.

 ### Firebase setup